 When is the UK construction PMI and how could it affect GBP/USD?

-The UK construction PMI for November is due for release today at 0930GMT, with the figure expected to rebound to 51.2, when compared to October’s 50.8 points.
+The UK construction PMI for December is due for release today at 0930GMT, with the figure expected to come in at 52.9, down from November’s 53.4 reading.

 Deviation impact on GBP/USD

 Readers can find FX Street's proprietary deviation impact map of the event below.
 As observed the reaction is likely to remain confined between 10 and 45 pips in deviations up to 2 to -2, although in some cases, if notable enough, a deviation can fuel movements of up to 70 pips.

 How could affect GBP/USD?